 Academic Staff - designates professional employees with specialized training or experience which qualifies them to provide a service essential to the academic enterprise.
-It is important that these appointments not be used for positions that should be under the Classified Service.
 Academic Staff who wish to engage in study or other activities not part of their work assignment should comply with the Maximum Levels of Appointments and Summer Session Appointments in Chapter 11 (specifically, 11.03, Employees Enrolled as UW–Madison Students) of the UW–Madison, Personnel Policies and Procedures Handbook.

 A. Research and Project Assistants

 More than half of the research funds the VCRGE administers support graduate students appointed as research or project assistants.
 The Office of the VCRGE reserves such support for students making satisfactory progress on their degree programs.
 Generally, the Research Committee expects a student to have grades of B or better.
 Committee funds cannot be used to support a student on probation or whose record includes incompletes more than one semester old.
 In no case will the Research Committee provide funds to support a particular individual as a research or project assistant for more than three years.

 UW–Madison policy permits graduate assistants to hold appointments up to 75% time.
 The Research Committee will continue to award assistantships up to 50% time, but will permit students to hold concurrent assistantship appointments, funded with other funds, not to exceed the maximum level.